 MBChB, FACSEP, FRNZCGP, DCH, DipObst

 Dr Tony Page is a founding member of Forte Sports and Orthopaedics.
 Tony is an experienced Sports Physician who has been the All Blacks doctor from 2013 to the present.

 Tony started out as a GP for 14 years, with much of that time spent at Christchurch South Health Centre.
-He put his Diplomas in Child health and Obstetrics and Post graduate certificate in Sports medicine to good use.
+He put his Diplomas in Child Health and Obstetrics and Postgraduate certificate in Sports medicine to good use.
 He then followed his passion and did the four-year Fellowship in Sport and Exercise Medicine through the Australasian College of Sport and Exercise physicians, gaining the class medal in 2006.
 He has a Diploma in Paediatrics and is interested in child and adolescent athlete injury problems.

 He has worked at Sportsmed Canterbury, as well as at the Olympic Park Sports Medicine Centre 2005, 2010-2012).